Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "A legally sanctioned killer, Mister President.
 You have many powers that are yet untested before the courts and before Congress.
 They remain unchallenged because your political adversaries deem them necessary for the function of the Republic.
 There is a reason they have not attacked you about them, because *everyone* knows about our prior Secretary of Agriculture.
 Nobody knows how, or by whom.
 But they know *why."*

-"How...I never knew you felt that way, Michael.
+"How...
+I never knew you felt that way, Michael.
 How can you *possibly* justify such a realpolitick view of the world?!"

 "...Beau.
 You appointed me *Director of the CIA.* You must have known I wasn’t all cuddles and hugs when you made that decision."

 "Frankly?
 You came highly recommended by voices I would be unwise to ignore.
 I’ve grown to appreciate you," Chambliss was quick to add.
-"But...well."
+"But... well."

 "Ah."
 That seemed to settle things in Michael’s mind.
 "Then I was *right* to resign.
 Mister President, we only have the morals we can afford.
 If I can show you anything about the world by my actions, it is this: we’ve not been able to afford our loftiest ideals for a very long time."

-*"Afford?* An ideal isn’t something you cleave to only when it’s convenient, Michael!
-It’s...it’s a guiding star!
+"*Afford?* An ideal isn’t something you cleave to only when it’s convenient, Michael!
+It’s... it’s a guiding star!
 It’s north!
 It’s how you set a direction!
 Principle isn’t a transaction, it’s how you navigate!"

 "All very true.
 But the dead have no principles, Mister President.
 If San Diego, Chicago, and now New York do not convince you of the situation, I cannot think of what might.
 Do you think the horrors of any war are justified by anyone’s moral outlook?
 That’s rarely the case.
 We knew what we were doing was wrong when we did it, because to do otherwise was to lose."